Manaslu Circuit Trek - 14 Days

 10Day

-Trek from Samdo to Dharmashala (Larke La Phedi)
+Trek from Samdo to Dharmashala (Larkya La Phedi)

 The trail is rocky and zigzags all the way to your destination.
-Before you reach Larke La Phedi, there is a market called Larkya Bazaar (market) where seasonal fairs are held for the local folks.
+Before you reach Larkya La Phedi, there is a market called Larkya Bazaar (market) where seasonal fairs are held for the local folks.
 People bring goods from Tibet to sell them here.
-You will also find a Dharamsala at Larke La Phedi.
+You will also find a Dharamsala at Larkya La Phedi.
 Stay overnight at the Tea House in Larkya La Phedi (Dharmasala).

 samdo-to-dharmashala